A Neural Tangent Kernel Perspective of GANs: Discussions and Remarks

 \subsection{Loss of the Generator and its Gradient}

-We highlight in this section the importance of taking into account discriminator gradients in the optimization of the generator.
-Let us focus on an example similar to the one of \citet[Example\ 1]{Arjovsky2017b} and choose as $\beta$ a single Dirac centered at $0$ and as $\alpha_g = \alpha_\theta$ single Dirac centered at $x_\theta = \theta$ (the generator parameters being the coordinates of the generated point).
-Let us focus for the sake of simplicity on the case of LSGAN since it is a recurring example in this work, but a similar reasoning can be done for other GAN instances.
+We highlight in this section the importance of taking into account alternating optimization and discriminator gradients in the optimization of the generator.
+Let us focus on an example similar to the one of \citet[Example~1]{Arjovsky2017b} and choose as $\beta$ a single Dirac centered at $0$ and as $\alpha_g = \alpha_\theta$ single Dirac centered at $x_\theta = \theta$ (the generator parameters being the coordinates of the generated point).
+Let us study for the sake of simplicity the case of LSGAN since it is a recurring example in this work, but a similar reasoning can be done for other GAN instances.

 In the theoretical min-max formulation of GANs considered by \citet{Arjovsky2017b}, the generator is trained to minimize the following quantity:

 where:

 Consequently, $\app{f^\star_{\alpha_\theta}}{0} = 1$ and $\app{f^\star_{\alpha_\theta}}{x_\theta} = -1$ when $x_\theta \neq 0$, thus in this case: